Email Security Gaps That Enable File-Based Exploits

 Even with perfect technical controls, human factors create significant security gaps:

-Alert Fatigue: Security teams often face overwhelming numbers of alerts, with the average enterprise security system generating over 10,000 alerts monthly according to IBM.
+Alert Fatigue: Security teams often face overwhelming numbers of alerts.
 This volume makes it difficult to identify and respond to genuine threats promptly.

 User Susceptibility: Despite security awareness training, users remain vulnerable to social engineering tactics that convince them to open malicious files.
-The 2023 Proofpoint Human Factor Report found that 82% of organizations experienced at least one successful phishing attack.
+Most organizations experience phishing attacks that successfully trick users.

 Privilege Abuse: Once malicious files execute on a user’s system, excessive user privileges often enable them to access sensitive resources or move laterally through networks.
-CyberArk discovered that 77% of successful email-based attacks exploited overprivileged user accounts.
+Many successful email-based attacks exploit overprivileged user accounts.

 Closing the Security Gaps